lndecastro/AICofounder/EAIBS/intro.md

 However, AI does not replace:

-- **Domain judgment** — knowing your industry, your customers, and your context.
+- **Domain judgment**: knowing your industry, your customers, and your context.
-- **Ethical reasoning** — deciding what kind of company to build, and how.
+- **Ethical reasoning**: deciding what kind of company to build, and how.
-- **Human relationships** — customer trust, team culture, investor relationships.
+- **Human relationships**: customer trust, team culture, investor relationships.
-- **Critical evaluation** — recognizing when an AI output is wrong, shallow, or misleading.
+- **Critical evaluation**: recognizing when an AI output is wrong, shallow, or misleading.

 In every activity in this program, *you* are the decision-maker.
 The AI is your research partner, devil's advocate, and drafting assistant, but the company is yours.